hanfak/topics-to-learn/career/learning/company1/perf-eng-progression.md

 Understand implications of technical strategy (cost/funding, timescales, problems, etc.)
 5 - Evangelise

-# Software Design
+# Test Framework Design
-Designing systems that conform to the relevant architecture, evolving that architecture to support changing business needs.
+Designing test framework that makes scripts, blend preparation, test data management and results analysis simple and quick, evolving to support changing business needs.

 Level	Attainment Critera (non-exhaustive)
 0 - None
 1 - Understand
-[Code] Understands how the code is organised and can find their way around it [Systems] Knowledge of the components that form the system being developed, and what is their purpose 2 - Follow
+[Code] Understands how the code is organised and can find their way around it 2 - Follow
 [Code] Influences how the code is structured
-[Systems] Able to make changes to the current architecture and introduce new components that fit within it [Code/Systems] Understands when the architecture needs to change to meet requirements 3 - Practice
+[Test Tool] Able to make changes to the current architecture and introduce new scripts/blends [Code/Test Tool] Understands when the architecture needs to change to meet requirements 3 - Practice
-[Code] Use previous experience to drive the structure of a new component [Systems] Able to design interactions between components in the local estate, considering both business and technical requirements
-[Company] Take local decisions that fit within the broader company architecture, and agree interfaces with the clients Able to come up with a phased approach for large-scale changes, and prioritise them based on value 4 - Drive/Lead
+[Code] Use previous experience to drive the structure of a new component in the framework [Test Tool] Able to design the test code components, considering both business and technical requirements [Company] Take local decisions that fit within the broader company 4 - Drive/Lead
-[Company] Drive changes that affect the broader x architecture Understand when sacrifices need to be made to achieve future goals Able to construct a longer term plan to move to a better architecture in small pieces of work 5 - Evangelise
+[Company] Drive changes that affect the broader x Understand when sacrifices need to be made to achieve future goals Able to construct a longer term plan to move to a better architecture in small pieces of work 5 - Evangelise
 I Influence and evangelise both within the company and publicly.
 I Identify the next generation of experts and foster them.

-# Debugging of Production Issues
+# Production Issue Investigation and Testing
-Investigating and getting down to the root cause of issues using monitoring, logging, application insight and other tools.
+Investigating and getting down to the root cause of issues using monitoring, logging and other tools.

 Level	Attainment Critera (non-exhaustive)
 0 - None
 1 - Understand
-I know the basics of what this is and why it's important but have not had much practical experience.
-2 - Follow
+Understand the point people for production issues and engagement methods 2 - Follow
-Know where to find the tools for production monitoring and debugging.
+Know where to find the tools for production monitoring and load profile.
-Know where the support systems are.
-Understand the incident management process.
-Understand the deployment process.
-Know how and when a hotfix should be implemented.
-Assist debugging a production issue.
+Know how to use the production load information to define blend tests Assist debugging a production issue.
 3 - Practice
-Identify and understand the difference between HPI, MPI and P3 incidents, to appropriately classify and fix the issue.
 Understand the architecture of production systems.
 Understand how a request from a customer gets to your application and the infrastructure it passes through.
-Study analytics data debug and test solution.
+Study analytics data and test solution.
-Ability to stop the same issue from happening, identify a root cause.
+Ability to stop the same issue from happening, identify a root cause from performance testing perspective.
 4 - Drive/Lead
-Improve the visibility of monitoring, reporting and analytics of production applications and infrastructure.
+Work with devs and devops to improve the visibility of monitoring, reporting and analytics of applications and infrastructure.
 Ensuring the correct data is captured to be able to adequately debug issues and propose improvements.
 Identify potential design and infrastructure flaws and drive the fix.
 Investigate and identify new tools to log and monitor issues that aid in debugging.
-Encourage the team to take responsibility for identify and fixing issues.
+Encourage the team to take responsibility for identify issues.
 5 - Evangelise
 I Influence and evangelise both within the company and publicly.
 I Identify the next generation of experts and foster them.